oliviawudi/IS477-WJ/ProjectPlan.md

 Responsibility
-1. Collect two datasets from the website called “Board of Governors of the Federal Reserve System” of the section called “Survey of Household Economics and Decisionmaking” in a JSON file for the year of the survey 2020 during COVID-19, and a comma separated values (CSV) file for 2024.
+1. Collect two datasets from the website called “Board of Governors of the Federal Reserve System” of the section called “Survey of Household Economics and Decisionmaking” in a SAS file for the year of the survey 2020 during COVID-19, and a comma separated values (CSV) file for 2024.

 2. Clean the dataset considering the missing values, rename the columns into meaningful names, outliers, syntactic or semantic terms.